tirrolo/obda-benchmarking/README.md

 # obda-benchmarking
-mappings and ontologies for benchmarking ontology-based data access systems
+mappings, ontologies, and other stuff for benchmarking ontology-based data access systems